novakoolhub/Scripts/Libraries/LuAura/API.md

 	"Change 1";
 	"Change 2";
 	"Change 3";
-})
+}, true)
 ```

-First argument is the new items table.
+First argument is the new items table,
+second argument controls if the items will be sorted alphabetically or not.

 ## AddItem method